bmarcella/nclusion-rent/rent/README.md

 # NCluion - Rent app

-This app allow us to manage our bank
+This app allow us to manage our banks

 Key Features: